kube-burner/kube-burner/docs/cli.md

 - `start`: Epoch start time.
 Defaults to one hour before the current time.
 - `end`: Epoch end time.
 Defaults to the current time.

+## Measure
+This subcommand can be used to collect measurements for a given set of resources which were part of a workload ran in past and are still present on the cluster (i.e only supports podLatency as of today).
+We can specify a list of namespaces and selector labels as input.

+- `namespaces`: comma-separated list of namespaces provided as a string input.
+This is optional, by default all namespaces are considered.
+- `selector`: comma-separated list of selector labels in the format key1=value1,key2=value2.
+This is optional, by default no labels will be used for filtering.

+!!!
+Note
+    This subcommand should only be used to fetch measurements of a workload ran in the past.
+Also those resources should be active on the cluster.
+For present cases, please refer to the alternate options in this tool.

 ## Check alerts